Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/03OnLearningAndTraining/README.md

 Know that there is no absolute need to immediately adapt  the content, just be clear by letting all participants know what will be covered or not.

-Once more, the information delivered by the [Software Carpentry](https://carpentries.github.io/instructor-training/08-motivation/)\) might be helpful to create the right ambiance.
+Once more, the information delivered by [Software Carpentry](https://carpentries.github.io/instructor-training/08-motivation/) might be helpful to create the right ambiance.

 ## <img src="/Images/05 Examples _ Practical Guidance/05_icebreaker.png" width="300" height="300" />
 #### Ice-breaker